FAQ

 Surveys:

-Round 2 survey gift codes are issued and emailed within a few weeks of completion of all assigned surveys.
+Gift codes for some surveys are issued and emailed within a few weeks of completion.

 It has been a few weeks, and my Amazon.com Gift Card code still has not arrived.
 What do I do?